 • Bad Partnerships: Not securing popular artists or collectors means, by extension, the project had less credibility or users.

-Read More: Crypto Portfolio: How to Build a Diversified cryptocurrency portfolio
+Read More: Crypto Portfolio: How to Build a Diversified Cryptocurrency Portfolio.

 The Impact of Failed Airdrops on Investors and Projects in 2024